WebVoid/AWSELBtoGoAccess/README.md

 * Go to your [AWS Management Console](https://console.aws.amazon.com/console/home)
 * Go to your EC2 management console
 * In the left panel, click on **Load Balancers** under *LOAD BALANCING*
-* Select yout load balancer
+* Select your load balancer
 * On the very bottom of the *Description* tab, click the last button
 * Check the **Enable access logs** checkbox
 * Give your bucket an unique name